 ARP request packets are sent to the broadcast addresses (FF:FF:FF:FF:FF:FF for the Ethernet broadcasts and 255.255.255.255 for the IP broadcast).

 Here is the explanation otf the ARP process:

 Let’s say that Host A wants to communicate with host B. Host A knows the IP address of host B, but it doesn’t know the host B’s MAC address.
 In order to find out the MAC address of host B, host A sends an ARP request, listing the host B’s IP address as the destination IP address and the MAC address of FF:FF:FF:FF:FF:FF (Ethernet broadcast).
 Switch will forward the frame out all interfaces (except the incoming interface).
 Each device on the segment will receive the packet, but because the destination IP address is host B’s IP address, only host B will reply with the ARP reply packet, listing its MAC address.
 Host A now has enough information to send the traffic to host B.

 All operating systems maintain ARP caches that are checked before sending an ARP request message.
+Each time a host needs to send a packet to another host on the LAN, it first checks its ARP cache for the correct IP address and matching MAC address.
+The addresses will stay in the cache for a couple of minutes.
 You can display ARP entries in Windows by using the arp -a command: